top of page

 1 tbsp sesame oil

-1 bundle green onions; bulbs removed, roughly chopped
+1 bunch scallions, white parts removed, roughly chopped

-4-7 dried Thai red chilies (omit for less heat, more or less to taste)
+4–7 dried Thai red chilies, or to taste

 Sesame seeds, for garnish